Trump Threatens Congress' Health Care; Senate Republicans Don't Seem Too Worried

 Senate Republicans don't appear to be too worried about President Trump's latest round of threats.

 "If a new HealthCare Bill is not approved quickly, BAILOUTS for Insurance Companies and BAILOUTS for Members of Congress will end very soon!"
 Trump said on Twitter over the weekend.
-He followed that tweet with a similar threat Monday, writing, "If ObamaCare if hurting people, & it is, why shouldn't it hurt the insurance companies & why should Congress not be paying what the public pays?"
+He followed that tweet with a similar threat Monday, writing, "If ObamaCare is hurting people, & it is, why shouldn't it hurt the insurance companies & why should Congress not be paying what the public pays?"

 And yet, the Senate is clearly moving on from health care — at least for now.
 Tuesday, Majority Leader Mitch McConnell laid out his short-term priorities: confirming presidential nominees and passing bills related to the Department of Veterans Affairs and the Food and Drug Administration.
 In September, McConnell says, the Senate will turn its attention to a tax bill.